Verified [Verified] denotes information that has been published with confirmation of its owing parties.

 - 1-6-6 Koraku, Bunkyo-ku, Tokyo

-General admission: 300 yen, 65 years or older: 150 yen (elementary school students and younger free)
+General admission: 300 yen, 65 years or older: 150 yen (Admission is free for children in elementary school and younger and middle school students residing or attending school in Tokyo.)

 ※Free Admission Days: May 4th, October 1st